rstudio/graphframes/cran-comments.md

 This is a resubmission.
 Changes:

-- In DESCRIPTION, added more details, added single quotes for software/package names, removed redundant R in Title, and added URL to package repo.
-- Added various short examples in function documentation throughout package.
+- Enclose 'GraphFrames' in single quotes in the title.

 ## Test environments
 * local OS X install, R 3.4.4